 Contact your doctor if:

-- Your child’s symptoms do not improve or get worse after your usual home treatment.
+- Your child’s symptoms don’t improve or get worse after your usual home treatment.

 - You have questions about managing your child’s asthma.

 - You’re out of medicine and need an urgent refill.

 Kaiser Permanente members in Northern California can reach our 24/7 Appointment and Advice Call Center at 866-454-8855.

 To learn more about reducing exposure to ash when returning home after a fire, visit: California Department of Public Health

 This article was originally published on November 9, 2018.

 Disclaimer: If you have an emergency medical condition, call 911 or go to the nearest hospital.
 An emergency medical condition is any of the following: (1) a medical condition that manifests itself by acute symptoms of sufficient severity (including severe pain) such that you could reasonably expect the absence of immediate medical attention to result in serious jeopardy to your health or body functions or organs; (2) active labor when there isn't enough time for safe transfer to a Plan hospital (or designated hospital) before delivery, or if transfer poses a threat to your (or your unborn child's) health and safety, or (3) a mental disorder that manifests itself by acute symptoms of sufficient severity such that either you are an immediate danger to yourself or others, or you are not immediately able to provide for, or use, food, shelter, or clothing, due to the mental disorder.
 This information is not intended to diagnose health problems or to take the place of specific medical advice or care you receive from your physician or other health care professional.
 If you have persistent health problems, or if you have additional questions, please consult with your doctor.
 If you have questions or need more information about your medication, please speak to your pharmacist.
 Kaiser Permanente does not endorse the medications or products mentioned.
 Any trade names listed are for easy identification only.